 The impact of a breakup on our sense of identity

-It’s common to experience feelings of self-doubt and questioning, wondering if we were enough for our partner.
+It’s common to experience feelings of self-doubt and questioning, wondering if we are enough for our partner.
 However, it’s important to remember that our self-worth should not be tied to someone else’s love for us.

 Conclusion